Nexus-Mods/NexusMods.App/docs/decisions/backend/0010-basic-advanced-installer-suggestions.md

 Note: Currently we don't auto fetch, `InstallFolderTarget`(s) [as in, auto add targets with 0 code] for the following reason(s):
 - We might potentially one day have directories that `GenericFolderMatchInstaller` might use, but we don't want to display to user.
-- We can only pull locations from `GenericFolderMatchInstaller` in current code, but that lives in an inaccessible package/project from `IGame`.
+- We can only pull locations from `GenericFolderMatchInstaller` in current code, but that lives in an inaccessible package/project from `AGame`.